valsouche/VueJS2-starter-kit/README.md

 # VueJS2-starter-kit
-A <a href="https://vuejs.org/">VueJS 2</a> starter kit with routing and custom gallery component examples.
+>A <a href="https://vuejs.org/">VueJS 2</a> starter kit with routing and custom gallery component examples.
-This is based on vue-cli --> webpack-simple
+>This is based on vue-cli --> webpack-simple

+This project use Zurb foundation CSS & Javascript.

 I added some addon to make it more easy to start.